How to Take a Tolerance Break from Weed: Complete T-Break Guide

 When you use cannabis regularly, your brain notices that these receptors are being activated far more than normal.
 It responds by doing two things.
 First, it reduces the total number of CB1 receptors available on the surface of your neurons, a process called downregulation.
 Second, it decreases the sensitivity of the receptors that remain.
 Fewer receptors, and the ones still there are harder to activate.

-A 2016 study led by D'Souza and published in Biological Psychiatry used PET imaging to measure CB1 receptor availability in daily cannabis users.
+A 2016 study led by D'Souza and published in Biological Psychiatry: Cognitive Neuroscience and Neuroimaging[1] used PET imaging to measure CB1 receptor availability in daily cannabis users.
 The results were clear: chronic users showed significantly reduced CB1 receptor density compared to non-users, particularly in brain regions associated with the effects people use cannabis for.
 Your brain is not broken.
 It is adapting to a constant external signal by turning down the volume.

 This is why tolerance is progressive.
 The more you use, the more receptors get pulled offline.
 The more receptors get pulled offline, the more you need to use.
 It is a cycle, and the only way to reverse it is to give your brain time without THC so it can bring those receptors back.